wudizhangzhi/leetcode/README.md

 # LeetCode execrise and some small tools

-there should be some describe.
+there should be some descriptions.

-##environment
+## environment
 * python2
 * python3